-In this installment of our monthly email threat review, we present an overview of the email-based threats observed in June 2021 and compare them to the previous month’s threats.
+In this monthly email threat review installment, we present an overview of the email-based threats observed in June 2022 and compare them to the previous month’s threats.

 The report provides insights into:

 - File types used in attacks